Definition of CENSUS from Wikipedia <http://en.wikipedia.org/wiki/Census>

 Here is a brief listing of the major types of Economics Censuses for specific industries, topics, and types of businesses that are produced on a rotating cycle by the U.S. Census Bureau (a unit of the U.S. Department of Commerce), typically on a 5 year cycle in years ending with "2" and "7":

 American FactFinder - a menu driven service, which provides customized reports for every economic census query.
 You can select from a variety of geographies, topics, industries, all in a context sensitive, sequence dependent series of options that you select.

 In addition to these sets of standardized censuses of the nation's economy, there are hundreds of other statistical resources produced by the U.S. government, including monthly reports on energy & fuels; monthly reports on money, credit & banking; quarterly reports on labor; annual reports of crime and of education.

 This listing is just the tip of the iceberg.
-Depending on what specific product or service you are focusing on, there can be a specific U.S. government statistical report that focuses on something as narrow as quarterly data of refrigerated truck shipments of fresh ctirus, moving from the Mexico/Texas border, that were headed to the Boston area, versus 7 other domestic destinations (see page 2 of this PDF document)!
+Depending on what specific product or service you are focusing on, there can be a specific U.S. government statistical report that focuses on something as narrow as quarterly data of refrigerated truck shipments of fresh fruits & vegetables moving from selected agricultural districts that were headed to 9 metropolitan destinations (see pages 2 & 3 of this PDF document)!